Digital1O1/Open-sourced-EEG-Electric-Wheelchair/README.md

 ![image](https://user-images.githubusercontent.com/39348633/83313907-c39e5780-a1dd-11ea-9f05-3a1e9eb46623.png)

-To include the Emotiv header files to the Emotiv_Bare_Bones program go back to Visual Studio and click on Project --> 'Project_name Option' which is the last item listed.
+To include the Emotiv header files to the Emotiv_Bare_Bones program go back to Visual Studio and click on Project --> 'Emotiv_Bare_Bones Option' which is the last item listed.

 Once the property page(s) window pops up click on --> C/C++ --> General --> 'Additional Include Directories'